BioSchemas/map2model/_newSpecs/BiologicalEntity.md

   - BiologicalEntity
   marginality: Optional
   name: isPartOf
-  sdo_desc: "Indicates a BiologicalEntity that this BiologicalEntity is (in some sense)\
+  sdo_desc: 'Indicates a BiologicalEntity that this BiologicalEntity is (in some sense)
-    \ part of.\n Inverse property: hasPart."
+    part of.
+Inverse property: hasPart.'
 - bsc_dec: ''
   cardinality: MANY
   controlled_vocab: ''